Jakob-Bach/Alternative-Feature-Selection/README.md

 - `README.md`: You are here :upside_down_face:
 - `requirements.txt`: To set up an environment with all necessary dependencies; see below for details.

-Five of the code files are directly related to our experiments (see below for details):
+The code files comprise our experimental pipeline (see below for details):

 - `prepare_datasets.py`: First stage of the experiments (download prediction datasets).